 Kalamazoo, the city positioned equidistant between Chicago and Detroit, is home to a dozen breweries and plenty of other places to grab a well-crafted beer.
 Visits should start with a trip to one of the Latitude 42° Brewing Company’s spots in either Portage or Oshtemo.
 There’s a different selection of beers to try at each location, from the Michigan Honey Amber red ale to the Beach Cruiser Hefeweizen.
 The most recognizable name in Kalamazoo brewing is Bell’s Brewery, whose Hopslam Ale, Oberon Ale, and Two Hearted Ale can be found throughout the US.

-(Important note: Bell’s Brewery sold-out earlier this week to New Belgium Brewery in Colorado.
+(Important note: Bell’s Brewery sold-out earlier to New Belgium Brewery in Colorado.
 It was announced at my Kiwanis meeting.)

 The article appears to rank Portland, Maine Number One, which is fine with me.
 I visited there two years ago and loved it . . . absolutely loved it.
 If you go, be sure to visit Lincolns, the only bar I’ve ever visited that hides itself from the public (I don't even think it has a website, though you can find it on Facebook).
 You won’t be disappointed.
 It provided me with one of my Top Ten Drunken Experiences over the past 20 years, which is saying something, given the number of enchanted drinking evenings I’ve enjoyed.